autismdrive/autismdrive/backend/README.md

 flask db migrate
 ```

-### Set up your connection to S3
-Create a .aws directory in your home direction
-create a file called "credentials"
-Place your s3 credentials in this file (will need to get a copy from someone else)

 ### Load in the seed data
 This will pull in initial values into the database.
 ```BASH